Continuous thermomajorization and a complete set of laws for Markovian thermal processes: Conclusions and outlook

 \section{Conclusions and outlook}

 In this paper we provided a hybrid framework overcoming current limitations of resource-theoretic and master equation approaches to quantum thermodynamics through the novel notion of continuous thermomajorization.
 Crucially, our approach includes explicit methods to fully solve the question of the existence of a Markovian thermal process mapping between two non-equilibrium states and returns a corresponding sequence of elementary controls when these exist.
 Exhaustive searches are feasible on a laptop machine up to $d = 7$ through the \texttt{Mathematica} code we provided~\cite{korzekwa2021continuous}.
+To achieve this, we employed an exhaustive algorithm (discussed in Sec.~\ref{sec:algorithm}) whose strategy appears to effectively cap the maximum sequence length to (close to) the minimum length, while also curbing the number of active sequences at any given time.

 While here we tackled the question of describing an algorithm which is guaranteed to provide a definite answer to the interconversion problem, in many circumstances it is enough to find a method that is able to construct useful working protocols in most cases.
 A promising direction to probe higher-dimensional systems is then to relax the exhaustive search to a heuristic search.
-For example, one can cap the maximum length of a sequence of elementary controls and focus on canonical sequences of (close to) minimal length.
-This means looking for paths connecting the initial distribution $\v{p}$ and the target $\v{q}$ crossing the minimal possible number of distinct thermomajorization orderings.
-This should allow one to construct explicit protocols and study the thermodynamics of relatively high-dimensional systems, which are extremely challenging to tackle via analytical or numerical methods at the level of generality considered here.
+For example, if we are interested in states with a target final $\v{\gamma}$-order $\v{\pi}_f$, one could heuristically restricts to canonical sequences that at each step decrease the transposition distance between the current state's $\v{\gamma}$-order $\v{\pi}_c$ and $\v{\pi}_f$.
+Another promising direction is to focus on specific task of special relevance, such as cooling.
+A heuristic protocol is tasked, for example, with decreasing the average energy of the final state.
+Then, even if an exhaustive search is out of reach, we could run the protocol and terminate it after a given time has passed, or when a given energy target has been met.
+Coarse-grainings form another direction to be looked at, since we may be interested in the broad properties of the final energy distribution rather than in the exact population in each microscopic energy state.
+A combination of problem relaxation and heuristic techniques offer, in our opinion, the best way forward to tackling high-dimensional problems.